Croatian Soparnik - Authentic Chard & Onion Pie

 • A bit of salt

-Next, you make the dough.
-Mix the all-purpose flour, water, olive oil, and salt and divide into two parts.
-Then roll them both into a rounded form.
-Put the first piece on a flour-dusted baking tray.
-Then add the chard mixture and cover with the leftover dough.
+Next, make the dough by mixing the flour, water, olive oil, and salt.
+Divide it into two parts and roll each into a round shape.
+Place one piece on a floured baking tray, spread the chard mixture on top, and cover it with the other piece of dough.

 Baking of Soparnik

-Soparnik is baked for approximately 20 minutes at 200°C. Soparnik is baked in a fireplace on a sheet, with ashes on top.
-It is done when it turns golden brown.
-After removing from the oven, it is additionally coated with olive oil to which crushed garlic has been added.
+Bake soparnik for about 20 minutes at 200°C. Traditionally, it’s baked in a fireplace on a sheet of ashes.
+It’s ready when it turns golden brown.
+After baking, brush it with olive oil mixed with crushed garlic.

 Similar Reads